Dallin H. Oaks: BYU president

-During his presidency at BYU, Oaks was known for his moderate personal views which largely contrasted with the ultra-conservative views of his predecessor, Wilkinson.
-Oaks struggled during his presidency to distance BYU and the LDS Church from the partisan political atmosphere that had become typical under Wilkinson.
-Oaks established a policy to prevent BYU administrators from participating in partisan politics.
-Oaks continued to attempt to separate politics from BYU in his dealings with W. Cleon Skousen.
-Skousen, a known anti-communist, was hired as a BYU religion professor by Wilkinson.
-Other professors in the religion department were very critical of his hiring, believing he was unqualified for the position and was only hired because of his conservative viewpoints.
+As president of BYU, Oaks became known for his moderate personal views, which largely contrasted with the ultra-conservative views of his predecessor, Wilkinson.
+Oaks struggled throughout his presidency to distance BYU and the LDS Church from the partisan political atmosphere that had prevailed under Wilkinson.
+Oaks established policies intended to prevent BYU administrators from participating in partisan politics.
+In particular, he worked to counteract the political tensions brought to BYU by the appointment of W. Cleon Skousen, a fiery anti-communist and known conspiracy theorist who had been hired as a BYU religion professor under Wilkinson.
+Other professors in the religion department were strongly critical of Skousen's hiring, believing that he was unqualified and had been hired only because of his conservative political views.
 During the Oaks administration, Skousen claimed to have been authorized to teach a new course about "Priesthood and Righteous Government", which would be published clandestinely under the name "Gospel Principles and Practices".
-This course was intended to be for ultra-conservative students to inform them of what to do about communist infiltration.
+This course was targeted toward informing ultra-conservative students of what to do about alleged communist infiltration at BYU.
 Upon learning of Skousen's intentions, Oaks informed the First Presidency that he would not be permitted to teach that course.
-Skousen was told to stop mixing church doctrine and politics and to stop activities associated with his educational politics-based organization called the "Freeman Institute", now known as the National Center for Constitutional Studies.
-However, he largely ignored this instruction, and continued teaching his version of politically-infused doctrine until his retirement from BYU in 1978.
-By the mid-1970s, the relationship between Oaks and some of the more conservative members of the Board of Trustees became strained, particularly with Ezra Taft Benson.
-During Oaks's tenure, Benson condemned the undergraduate economics textbooks used as supporting "Keynesian" economics and he expressed concern as to whether faculty was teaching socialist economics.
-Oaks was displeased upon learning that the College of Social Sciences invited the leader of Utah's Communist party to speak to political science classes, believing that it could have set an undesired precedent.
-Not long afterward, Oaks became upset when he learned that Benson had invited activist Phyllis Schlafy to address students despite having been rejected by the Speakers Committee previously due to her "extreme" views.
-Most prominently, Oaks fought against the hiring of conservative Richard Vetterli despite the promise Wilkinson had made in hiring him before his resignation.
-Wilkinson lobbied Benson in appointing Vetterli after he left BYU and Benson and the Board of Trustees approved his appointment despite claims from Oaks that Vetterli was not qualified.
+Skousen was ordered to stop mixing church doctrine and politics and to stop activities associated with his political-educational organization, the "Freeman Institute", which is now known as the National Center for Constitutional Studies.
+However, he substantially ignored these instructions and continued teaching his politically infused version of church doctrine until his retirement from BYU in 1978.

+By the mid-1970s, the relationship between Oaks and some of the more conservative members of the board of trustees became strained, particularly with Ezra Taft Benson, who then served as president of the Quorum of the Twelve Apostles.
+During Oaks's tenure, Benson condemned the undergraduate economics textbooks in use for supporting "Keynesian" economics, and he expressed concerns as to whether faculty was teaching socialist economics.
+Oaks was displeased upon learning that the College of Social Sciences had invited the leader of Utah's Communist party to speak to political science classes, believing that it could set an undesired precedent.
+Not long afterward, Oaks became upset when he learned that Benson had invited activist Phyllis Schlafy to address students despite her having been rejected by the speakers committee previously due to her "extreme" views.
+Most prominently, Oaks fought against the hiring of conservative Richard Vetterli despite the fact that Wilkinson had promised to hire him prior to his resignation.
+Wilkinson lobbied Benson to facilitate Vetterli's appointment after leaving BYU, and Benson and the board of trustees approved his hiring despite Oaks's insistence that Vetterli was not qualified.
 Soon afterward, Oaks was released as BYU president and Jeffrey R. Holland took his place.
-The press cited the stand-off between Benson and Oaks in regards to Vetterli as a contributing factor to Oaks's release.
-Oaks on the other hand fully stated his leaving BYU was caused by his being worn out from having run the institution for nine years.
+The press cited the stand-off between Benson and Oaks with regard to Vetterli as a contributing factor to Oaks's release.
+Oaks, on the other hand, stated that he was leaving because he was worn out from having run the institution for nine years.